Function Keys of Computer Keyboard – F Keys

 The F9 key is one of the function keys found on most computer keyboards.
 Here’s a comprehensive explanation of its common functions and uses.

-In certain software applications, pressing F9 may trigger a refresh or recalculation of data.
-For example, in spreadsheet programs like Microsoft Excel, pressing F9 recalculates all formulas in the active worksheet, ensuring that data is up-to-date and accurate.
-This can be especially helpful when handling big datasets or intricate computations.
+Pressing F9 may start a data refresh or recalculation.
+For example, in spreadsheet programs like Microsoft Excel, pressing F9 recalculates all formulas in the active worksheet, ensuring up-to-date and accurate data.

-F9 can be used as a shortcut for debugging in programming environments and integrated development environments (IDEs).
-Programmers can pause execution by, for example, pressing F9 in the well-known code editor Visual Studio.
+F9 can be used as a shortcut for debugging in programming.
+Programmers can pause execution by pressing F9 in the well-known code editor Visual Studio.
 They can also check variables or step through the code during debugging sessions.

 F10 Key Used For Right Click Work